-Blood orange pisco sour cocktail recipe made with blood orange juice, a bit of lime juice, sugar or simple syrup, egg whites, and pisco.
+This blood orange pisco sour cocktail is made with blood orange juice, a bit of lime juice, sugar or simple syrup, egg whites, and pisco.

 - Slices of blood orange and lime